 Six Month Smiles® uses clear braces to straighten your teeth, providing an effective and discreet way to give you the smile of your dreams – usually in just six months!

-Ask Dr. Farless if Six Month Smiles® is right for you.
+Ask us if Six Month Smiles® is right for you.

 Six Month Smiles in Greensboro NC

-The Greensboro dental practice of Dr. Graham E. Farless is now offering an incredible way to enhance your smile!
+The Greensboro dental practice of Dr. Graham E. Farless and Dr. Darryl Locklear is now offering an incredible way to enhance your smile!
 Six Month Smiles® is a cosmetically focused orthodontic treatment completing most cases on average in 6 months!